AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/02_arrow_functions.md

 Here, the second `this` will inherit from its parent, and will be set to the `const` box.

-Running the example code you should see our `div` turning red for just half a second.
+Running the example code, you should see our `div` turning red for just half a second.

 &nbsp;